jongithub59/etch-a-sketch/README.md

 ## Reflection

-* Used flexbox to create the inner grid, a very difficult but learning task
+* Used flexbox to create the inner grid, a very difficult but teaching task
 * Learned to use two classes to change the color of squares, and toggle between them with the classList property
 * Learned about box shadows to make a more realistic and softer looking design
 * Learned what [template literals](https://stackoverflow.com/questions/35835362/what-does-dollar-sign-and-curly-braces-mean-in-a-string-in-javascript) are and used them in my script